veridonia/whitepaper/Whitepaper.md

 ![ ](assets/logo-veridonia.svg)

-# A Whitepaper on a Scalable Judgment-Based Alternative to Engagement-Based Feeds
+# A Whitepaper on a Community-Guided, Signal-Focused Alternative to Engagement-Based Feeds

 ## Abstract

-Veridonia is an experiment that introduces a novel approach to online content curation, addressing the limitations of conventional, engagement-driven systems that have fuelled sensationalism, misinformation, and the creation of echo chambers. ([1](https://doi.org/10.1016/j.tics.2021.02.007), [2](https://doi.org/10.1126/science.aao2998), [3](https://doi.org/10.1073/pnas.2023301118)) This whitepaper outlines the challenges posed by today's digital information ecosystem and details the design, architecture, and operational principles of Veridonia.
-Central to our approach is a framework grounded in five key principles—including randomised user selection, multi-tier voting, and elo-based rating system—that together foster community-driven, trustworthy content curation.
+Veridonia is an experiment in redesigning how online feeds are shaped.
+Rather than amplifying whatever drives clicks, it introduces a governance layer that lets communities decide what deserves visibility rather than relying on engagement-driven ranking, with the goal of improving the signal‑to‑noise ratio of what appears in feeds.
+The system is designed to structure participation so that communities can surface material they find valuable through transparent procedures, randomised review, and accountable decision-making.
+The approach combines sortition, multi-tier voting, and a rating system that reflects how reliably a participant’s judgement aligns with the evolving standards of the group.
+Together, these elements form a curation framework that differs fundamentally from engagement optimisation and offers a testable alternative for building healthier information spaces.

 ## 1. Introduction

 The digital landscape today is dominated by engagement metrics such as views, likes, and shares, which serve as the primary indicators of content performance.
 This focus on the attention economy has led to the widespread prioritisation of sensationalist content over substantive information, contributing to the rapid spread of misinformation, the formation of ideological echo chambers, and a general decline in content quality. ([1](https://doi.org/10.1016/j.tics.2021.02.007), [2](https://doi.org/10.1126/science.aao2998), [3](https://doi.org/10.1073/pnas.2023301118)) Furthermore, opaque algorithms that dictate content visibility and maximise engagement at any cost have amplified mistrust and decreased accountability ([4](https://doi.org/10.1177/1461444816676645)).

 The current paradigm of social media platforms is increasingly misaligned with the broader interests of society.
 Rather than facilitating meaningful information exchange, these systems have evolved into attention-capture mechanisms engineered to maximise screen time.
 Their algorithms prioritise engagement through psychological manipulation, often at the expense of informative or socially valuable content.
 As a result, content with the highest emotional appeal—not necessarily the highest quality—achieves the greatest visibility, while important discourse is frequently relegated to the margins.
+In effect, emotionally charged noise is amplified, while informational signal is suppressed.

 Veridonia is conceived as a response to these challenges.
-By re-engineering the content curation process, Veridonia aims to restore public trust in online content and empower communities to determine quality based on transparent, verifiable standards rather than commercial or algorithmic bias.
+Instead of relying on opaque engagement algorithms, it introduces a structure where communities themselves shape what rises to visibility through open, verifiable procedures.
+The emphasis is on rebuilding trust in how curation happens – who participates, how decisions are made, and how influence is earned – rather than asserting any particular view of what information is correct.

 ## 2. Problem Statement

-The prevailing model for information sharing suffers from several critical flaws:

-1. **Sensationalist Content Over Substantive Information:** Content is often designed to attract clicks and emotional responses rather than provide well-researched, balanced perspectives ([2](https://doi.org/10.1126/science.aao2998)).
-2. **Misinformation Propagation:** The race for engagement results in the rapid spread of false or misleading information ([1](https://doi.org/10.1016/j.tics.2021.02.007)).
-3. **Filter Bubbles and Echo Chambers:** Personalised algorithms confine users to ideologically homogenous groups, diminishing exposure to diverse viewpoints ([2](https://doi.org/10.1126/science.aao2998)).
-4. **Opaque Decision-Making:** Hidden algorithmic processes limit transparency and accountability, fostering widespread mistrust ([4](https://doi.org/10.1177/1461444816676645)).
-5. **Negative Societal Impacts:** The relentless pursuit of engagement contributes significantly to mental health issues and decreased productivity ([5](https://doi.org/10.1080/02673843.2019.1590851)).
+Most large-scale social platforms optimise feeds for engagement rather than informational value.
+Ranking functions are tuned to maximise clicks, reactions, and watch time, not to maximise how much reliable, context-rich information a user receives per unit of attention.
+This has several predictable, systemic consequences:

+1. **Attention is steered toward noise:** Emotionally charged, sensational, or outrage-inducing posts generate more engagement than slower, context-heavy material, and are therefore amplified disproportionally ([1](https://doi.org/10.1016/j.tics.2021.02.007), [2](https://doi.org/10.1126/science.aao2998)).
+2. **Misinformation spreads more easily than verification:** False or misleading content is often cheaper to produce, more surprising, and more shareable than careful corrections, allowing it to propagate faster and further in engagement-driven systems ([1](https://doi.org/10.1016/j.tics.2021.02.007)).
+3. **Filter bubbles and echo chambers emerge by design:** Personalisation concentrates a user’s feed around already-reinforced views, limiting exposure to high-signal disagreement and cross-cutting information while repeatedly resurfacing familiar, emotionally resonant material ([2](https://doi.org/10.1126/science.aao2998), [3](https://doi.org/10.1073/pnas.2023301118)).
+4. **Curation is opaque and unaccountable:** Proprietary ranking algorithms and limited visibility into moderation decisions make it difficult for users, researchers, or policymakers to inspect how visibility is allocated or to contest systemic failures ([4](https://doi.org/10.1177/1461444816676645)).
+5. **There are downstream harms to individuals and society:** Feeds saturated with high-intensity, low-signal content correlate with elevated anxiety, distraction, and reduced well-being, particularly among younger users ([5](https://doi.org/10.1080/02673843.2019.1590851)).

+Taken together, these dynamics describe feeds with a chronically low signal-to-noise ratio: scarce human attention is repeatedly captured by vivid but low-information content, while slower, higher-signal contributions struggle to gain visibility.
+Addressing this requires intervening not just in individual pieces of content, but in the mechanisms that allocate visibility—how posts are selected, who participates in that selection, and how their influence is earned or withdrawn over time.

 ## 3. Veridonia's Proposed Solution

-Veridonia introduces a novel, community-driven approach to online content curation based on five foundational pillars:
+Veridonia introduces a community-driven approach to structuring visibility in online feeds.
+Instead of predicting what will maximise engagement, it delegates curation to a sequence of transparent and well-defined steps that organise how participants review content.
+It does not presume that individual reviewers are free of bias; partiality and local perspective are treated as unavoidable features of human judgement.
+The design focus is therefore on how those judgements are sampled, combined, and rewarded.
+Engagement-optimised systems tend to align incentives with rapid, affective responses, reinforcing existing distortions in attention.
+Veridonia, by contrast, is intended to make influence contingent on consistent, accountable participation in procedures that, over time, favour contributions with higher informational signal relative to noise.
+Five principles underpin this design:

 **1. Sortition (Randomized Participant Selection)**
-Participants evaluating content are randomly selected, ensuring fairness, diversity, and resistance to manipulation.
+Random sampling broadens representation and limits coordinated control, ensuring that no fixed group consistently decides outcomes.

 **2. Consensus (Majority-Based Decision-Making)**
-Content decisions rely on majority voting, fostering community alignment and collective agreement.
+Simple majority outcomes determine whether a piece of content advances, anchoring decisions in shared community standards rather than algorithmic prediction.

 **3. ELO-Based Rating System**
-A dynamic rating system based on ELO rewards sound judgement and consistent alignment with community standards, supporting meritocratic participation and thoughtful engagement.
+A dynamic rating captures how reliably a participant’s past decisions aligned with the outcomes produced by their community, and uses that track record to assign additional responsibility.

 **4. Multi-Stage Voting Process**
-A structured, tiered voting mechanism balances efficiency with quality, using progressively qualified groups of community members to evaluate content.
+Tiered voting introduces structure and scalability: early checks reflect broad community diversity, while later stages rely on reviewers who have repeatedly demonstrated steady judgement within that community context.

 **5. Transparency and Auditability**
-All moderation actions, votes, and rating adjustments are publicly recorded, ensuring full transparency and enabling independent verification.
-This openness safeguards the integrity of the community governance model.

-This combined framework seeks to address flaws in engagement-driven platforms, aiming to restore trust and prioritize content integrity.
+Every moderation action, vote tally, and rating adjustment is publicly visible.
+This shifts trust away from assumptions about correctness and toward verifiable process.

 ## 4. System Architecture